 In most instances, running-related injuries begin as a level one or two injury and progress to level three or four if not treated.
 The key is to treat the injury quickly and properly.

 Immediately ice any area that is painful or tight from running.
-(For example, apply ice [wrapped in a towel] for 15-20 minutes.)
-Ice as many times as possible each day until the symptoms abate.
-It is important to sufficiently rest your injury .
-Failing to properly rest a low-level injury can make it worse.
+Apply ice wrapped in a towel for 15-20 minutes.
+Ice as many times as possible each day until the symptoms improve.
+It is important to rest your injury .
+Failing to rest a low-level injury can make it worse.
 In general:

 Level 2 requires 4-7 days rest.